baharmon/baharmon.github.io/_pages/terrain-analysis-in-grass.md

 set the GRASS GIS database directory to `grassdata` directory, select `nyspf_governors_island` as your location, and create a new mapset called `terrain_analysis`.
-While will have access to reference data in the `PERMANENT` mapset, all new data will be created in the new `terrain_analysis` mapset.
+While we will have access to reference data in the `PERMANENT` mapset, all new data will be created in the new `terrain_analysis` mapset.
 See this [guide to starting GRASS GIS](https://grass.osgeo.org/grass78/manuals/helptext.html).